umerhaddii/umerhaddii/README.md

 - 🗞️ I have done **Machine Learning Specialization from Stanford**.

-- 👯 I’m contributing on Kaggle Datasets Category with rank of Kaggle Master🥇.
+- 👯 I’m contributing on Kaggle Datasets Category with rank of Kaggle Grandmaster🥇.

-- 🥅 2024 Goals: Explore the more and more research of NLP, Computer vision, Deep learning, Time Series Analysis, Sequential Data Analysis, RAG, Transformers, LLM's etc.
+- 🥅 2025 Goals: Explore the more and more research of NLP, Computer vision, Deep learning, RAG, Agentic AI, Transformers, LLM's etc.

-- ⚡ Fun fact: I love to play with data 📊.
+- ⚡ Fun fact: I love to build products on data 📊.

 ---
 ## ⚡ Technologies I use